strongloop/loopback/README.md

 ## LoopBack modules

-The LoopBack framework includes of a set of Node.js modules that you can use independently or together.
+The LoopBack framework is a set of Node.js modules that you can use independently or together.

 ![LoopBack modules](https://github.com/strongloop/loopback/raw/master/docs/assets/lb-modules.png "LoopBack modules")